Full “DU” Loan Approvals …Never Lose a Buyer Again

 Over 50% of your buyers will have had a job change in the last two years or be needing to use bonus, overtime, or commission income to qualify for a loan.

-For small to midsize companies with their own HR departments it’s rather routine.
-But with buyers working for large corporations, that data must be verified thru an automated system (i.e. TheWorkNumber.com).
+It’s rather routine for small to midsize companies with their own HR departments.
+But for buyers working for large corporations, that data must be verified through an automated system (e.g., TheWorkNumber.com).

-It requires for the borrowers to go online, get a “one time pin number” which is only good for 24 hours, forward it to their lender who must then must access the site within 24 hr. window period.
+It requires the borrowers to go online, get a “one-time pin number” that is only good for 24 hours, and forward it to their lender, who must then access the site within the 24-hour window period.

 If the buyer has had multiple job changes that will exacerbate the situation.
 Then we have to dance around the room, doing the hokey pokey, on one foot all the while whistling “Dixie” and lighting our hair on fire.
 (OK.. it just seems like it)